top of page

 +1-808-941-7275

-PICARD is a conference designed to give a voice to Pacific Islanders living through climate change, and to showcase ideas from around the world that the Marshallese have found valuable for climate adaptation.
+PICARD is a recurrent conference designed to give a voice to Pacific Islanders living through global stressors of many kinds and to showcase ideas from around the world that the Marshallese have found valuable for adaptation.

-The ideas that will be demonstrated have been selected for their value and scalability by the research staff and indigenous advisors at the Kwajalein Atoll Sustainability Laboratory (KASL).
+The ideas that were demonstrated in June of 2024 were selected for their value and scalability by the research staff and indigenous advisors at the Kwajalein Atoll Sustainability Laboratory (KASL).
 KASL was established in 2022 as a Marshallese non-governmental non-profit focused on climate adaptation.
 Its research team is supported by the US Office of Naval Research in Washington DC, and the lab is located on Ebeye Island within Kwajalein Atoll in the Marshall Islands, 2400 miles southwest of Hawaii.
 The islands around Kwajalein Lagoon, like Ebeye, sit very close to sea level, and their climate threats are already severe.

 PICARD Concept and Design

 Festival of Pacific Arts and Culture (FESTPAC) is a ten-day cultural gathering of Pacific Island Nations that takes place every four years.
-The festival is held on islands around the Pacific, and in June 2024, it will take place in Honolulu, Hawaii for the first time.
-The Festival organizers anticipate hundreds of delegates from two dozen nations in and around the Pacific, and thousands of visitors.
+The festival is held on islands around the Pacific, and in June 2024, it took place in Honolulu, Hawaii for the first time.
+The Festival organizers had hundreds of delegates from two dozen nations in and around the Pacific, and thousands of visitors.

-KASL will host the PICARD Symposium during, but separate from, FESTPAC, inviting senior national representatives for two days (14-15 June) of science, engineering, and indigenous discussions about climate adaptation.
-Topics will include the problems facing Pacific islands as seen by:
+KASL hosted the PICARD Symposium during, but separate from, FESTPAC, inviting senior national representatives for two days (14-15 June) of science, engineering, and indigenous discussions about adaptation science and engineering.
+Topics included the problems facing Pacific islands as seen by:

 • Native islanders